 Coconut oil has long been used as a treatment for ringworm for several reasons.
 The first is that it has strong antifungal benefits that can eradicate mild or superficial fungal infections when applied topically.
 These benefits come from the lauric acid and antimicrobial lipids found in the medium chain fatty acids in coconut oil.

-Coconut oil’s antifungal benefits shouldn’t be ignored, as one study found that it was effective in treating drug-resistant Candida species, possibly even more so than other OTC remedies.
+Coconut oil’s antifungal benefits shouldn’t be ignored, as that it was effective in treating drug-resistant Candida species, possibly even more so than other OTC remedies.

-Coconut oil is also used to help wounds heal faster.
-Its anti-inflammatory, antioxidant, and moisturizing benefits can soothe skin irritation and flakiness by lubricating the skin and reducing healing time.
+Coconut oil is also used to Its anti-inflammatory, antioxidant, and moisturizing benefits can soothe skin irritation and flakiness by lubricating the skin and reducing healing time.
 This can also help to decrease redness and other visible symptoms of the infection.

 Using coconut oil to treat ringworm is exceptionally easy.
 Keep the area clean and dry before applying melted coconut oil to the affected area with a cotton ball or cotton swab.
 Rub it in thoroughly.